-Click on the image to open a printable version of the brochure.
+Click on the Walking Tour brochure image to the right to open a printable version of the brochure.
 Walking tour brochures are also available at the cemetery entrance as well as several downtown Town facilities, including the Cary Arts Center, Cary Theater and The Page-Walker Arts & History Center.
 The cemetery is opened daily from 8 am to 6 pm (winter months), and 8 am to 8 pm (summer months).The walking tour was developed in partnership with the Town of Cary, which owns and maintains the cemetery.

 You can find out even more about Hillcrest Cemetery by downloading our “Mysteries and Secrets: Exploring Hillcrest Cemetery” document.
 This fascinating narrative was taken from the 2009 "Mysteries and Secrets" Preservation Speaker Series program.

 The White Plains Cemetery is the final resting place of Nathaniel Jones and his family.
 Who was Nathaniel Jones?
 Besides being the owner of 10,000+ acres of land that comprise much of present-day eastern Cary, Jones (1745-1815) served as a Wake County Commissioner, Justice of the Peace, Sheriff, Clerk of Court, member of the General Assembly and delegate to the Constitutional Convention in Hillsborough in 1788.
 In 1792, he offered his land to the state for the future capital of North Carolina, but land owned by Joel Lane was eventually selected in nearby Raleigh.